Wages, some entitlements and wage progression are managed by the Fair Work Ombudsman (FWO) who can be contacted on 13 13 94.

 - Apprentices and trainees can use the online pay calculator to determine wages, allowances and penalty rates.

-- Be prepared for the phone call by checking what information you may need, before you call.
+- Before you contact the FWO, prepare for the phone call by checking what information you may need.

 Paying apprentices and trainees for time spent training